octapush/octapush.docs/README.md

 # Live Demo & Detail Documentation
 You can access the live demo which is also a detailed documentation of **`octapush.docs`** usage [from here](http://fadhly.hol.es)

+# Next Improvement
+We have lot improvement idea (plan), there are (included but not limited to):
+- Free Hosting with free subdomain
+- Add Comment for each documentation page
+- Theme changer
+- Multi language page
+- etc..

 # Developer Message